What is a noun?

 • Uncountable: These guys cannot be counted.
 Since they cannot be counted, they only use the singular form.

-milk, rice, water
+milk, rice, water, luggage

 • Compound: These are made up of two or more smaller words.